seatable/seatable-scripts/manual/plugins/rows.md

 ## forEachRow

-Traverse the data of row and complete the corresponding business logic according to certain conditions
+Traverse the data of row and complete the corresponding logic according to certain conditions

 ```javascript
 dtable.forEachRow(tableName, viewName, callback, { username, userId } = {});